ROYAL-064/NEW-SUPER-MARIO-BROS-WII-SUPERSTARS/README.md

 New remade Levels it isn't fancy not at all.
 But hey it's something new for people to play
 # Coming out..Idk when
 I'm working hard on it but I'm not sure when to say it releases i might put up some test WBFS files for people but maybe im not gonna
-# Dev Log 2
+# Dev Log 3
-So far ive taken a break from this beacause of school but its 100% going to be worked on soon 2 levels have been Remade!
-And a Remade logo is in the works And im looking for people to help me out on this project so if you want you can contact me with discord Here:https://www.discordapp.com/users/1253371675056144424
+Ive updated the logo and renamed this hack and development is slow So far ive taken a break from this beacause of school but its 100% going to be worked on soon im looking for people to help me out on this project so if you want you can contact me with discord Here:https://www.discordapp.com/users/1253371675056144424